msabvid/SigFiltering/README.md

 ![filtering prediction](images_readme/ce.png)

+i.e. we train a generator that is able to sample from the conditional law, and we approximate the above quantities using averages and law of large numbers.

 ## The method
 For this, we use the [Conditional Sig-Wasserstein GAN](https://arxiv.org/abs/2006.05421), using the following Neural Differential Equations for the Generator